Skip to content

 SERVICES ATTEND

-The Uniformed Services University - the nation's military medical school in Bethesda, Maryland - trains physicians specifically for military service.
+The Uniformed Services University.
+The nation's military medical school in Bethesda, Maryland.
+It trains physicians specifically for military service.
 USUHS graduates are medical officers who understand operational medicine, combat casualty care, and military leadership from day one.
 Unlike civilian-trained physicians who enter through HPSP scholarships, USUHS graduates are already military officers when they begin residency.
-The school produces physicians who are soldiers first and doctors second - exactly what the Medical Corps needs.
+The school produces physicians who are soldiers first and doctors second.
+Exactly what the Medical Corps needs.
 Read more

 WALTER REED